Olivier-Boudeville/Ceylan-Heavy/src/code/scripts/erlang/wooper/doc/wooper.rst

 Most errors while using WOOPER should result in relatively clear messages (ex: ``wooper_method_failed`` or ``wooper_method_faulty_return``).

 Another way of overcoming WOOPER issues is to activate the debug mode for all WOOPER-enabled compiled modules (ex: uncomment ``-define(wooper_debug,).`` in ``wooper.hrl``), and recompile your classes.

+The debug mode tries to perform extensive checking on all WOOPER entry points, from incoming messages to the user class itself.

+For example, the validity of states returned by the constructor, by each method and by the destructor is checked, as the one of states specified to the ``execute*`` constructs.

 If it is not enough to clear things up, an additional step can be to add, on a per-class basis (ex: in ``class_Cat.erl``), before the WOOPER include, ``-define(wooper_log_wanted,).``.